Metabolism and weight loss: How you burn calories

 Metabolism: Converting food into energy

-Metabolism is the process by which your body converts what you eat and drink into energy.
-During this complex biochemical process, calories in food and beverages are combined with oxygen to release the energy your body needs to function.
+Metabolism is the process by which the body changes food and drink into energy.
+During this process, calories in food and drinks mix with oxygen to make the energy the body needs.

-- Your body size and composition.
-The bodies of people who are larger or have more muscle burn more calories, even at rest.
+- Body size and composition.
+People who are larger or have more muscle burn more calories, even at rest.

-- Your sex.
-Men usually have less body fat and more muscle than do women of the same age and weight, burning more calories.
+- Sex.
+Men usually have less body fat and more muscle than do women of the same age and weight.
+That means men burn more calories.

-In addition to your basal metabolic rate, two other factors determine how many calories your body burns each day:
+Besides the basal metabolic rate, two other things decide how many calories a body burns each day:

 Metabolism and weight

 You might want to blame a medical condition for slow metabolism and weight gain.
 But rarely does a medical condition slow metabolism enough to cause a lot of weight gain.
 Conditions that can cause weight gain include Cushing syndrome or having an underactive thyroid gland, also known as hypothyroidism.
 These conditions are uncommon.

 Many things affect weight gain.
 These likely include genes, hormones, diet and lifestyle, including sleep, physical activity and stress.
 You gain weight when you eat more calories than you burn — or burn fewer calories than you eat.